 Some of the daily activities of each job include:

-- Assessing the nutritional and health needs of individual clients and patients
+- Answering nutritional questions and assessing health needs

-Your career in nutrition might take you to any number of different work settings, from creating meal plans for medical patients or helping set governmental policy to running your own business from home.
-Here's a list of some of the top employing industries for graduates of nutritionist degree programs:
+After earning your degree from a nutrition school, your new career in nutrition might take you to any number of different work settings, from creating meal plans for medical patients or helping set governmental policy to running your own business from home.
+According to the Bureau of Labor Statistics, here's a list of some of the top-employing industries for graduates of nutritionist degree programs: